GenericMappingTools/gmt/doc_modern/rst/source/pswiggle.rst

-.. index:: ! pswiggle
+.. index:: ! wiggle

 ********
-pswiggle
+wiggle
 ********

 .. only:: not man